MiDataInt/midataint.github.io/_docs/analysis-flow.md

 Examples of Stage 2 apps are R Shiny web tools that make interactive graphs and tables.
 Once again, the MDI framework does not carry the tools themselves, it provides a common web interface where all MDI apps can be easily loaded.
+Developers provide apps within their tool suites.